vacenz/vagrant-node-nginx-boilerplate/README.md

     node server.js`

 ###notes
-if you just want to use localhost 127.0.0.1 comment out `config.vm.network "private_network"` line in your Vagrantfile, and change the private ip to `127.0.0.1` in your <b>default</b> nginx file, and <b>server.js</b> file
+if you just want to use localhost 127.0.0.1

+- comment out `config.vm.network "private_network"` line in your Vagrantfile,
+- change the private ip to `127.0.0.1` in your <b>default</b> nginx file, and <b>server.js</b> file

 the <b>default</b> file will be copied to `/etc/nginx/sites-available/default` to overwrite the initial nginx default file